Correlation Matrices in Data Analysis with Pandas

 That's because it's comparing it to itself, right?
 Like the more the price goes up, the more the price goes up.
 Like, yeah, obviously that's the relationship one-to-one because it's the same thing.
 It's looking in a mirror.

-So the other values will range from one, unlike this other value actually is perfectly correlated, to negative one.
+So the other values will range from one, with this other value actually being perfectly correlated, to negative one.
 It's perfectly correlated, but in the opposite direction.
-So the more, as price goes up by a dollar, sales go down by a dollar, right?
+So, the more the price goes up by a dollar, the more sales go down by a dollar, right?
 But most of them will be in between.

-If it's zero, then it's not correlated one way or the other.
+If it's zero, then it's not correlated in any way.
 These two variables have nothing to do with each other.
-And if it's a little more towards, a lot more towards one or a lot more towards negative one, then they're more correlated.
+And if it's more towards one or negative one, then they're more correlated.

 Data Analytics Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-It doesn't matter what direction they're correlated in.
-It just matters, like do these, is there a pattern here?
+It doesn't matter in which direction they're correlated.
+What matters is whether there's a pattern here.
 All right, so this is a great way to visualize things, and it's something given to us right by Pandas, because Pandas is wonderful.
 All right, so we're going to say carSales.correlation.
 Give me a correlation matrix.

 Let's take a look at that.
 Okay, now this is a lot of numbers.
-We'll find out, we'll look at a way to visualize this in a moment.
+We'll find a way to visualize this in a moment.

 Horsepower doesn't seem to affect how much overall sales you have from selling that car.
 If we look at horsepower, and we go over to engine size, they're pretty correlated, which makes sense.
 The bigger the engine, the more horsepower it's going to have.